 5. The People

-There’s a reason that Fernandina Beach was selected as one of the “10 Happiest Seaside Towns,” by Coastal Living magazine back in 2017 and one of “America’s Quirkiest Towns” by Travel + Leisure magazine in 2014.
+There’s a reason that Fernandina Beach was selected as one of the “10 Happiest Seaside Towns,” by Coastal Living magazine way back in 2017 and one of “America’s Quirkiest Towns” by Travel + Leisure magazine in 2014.
 It’s all about the people and vibe.
-Folks that live here are generally pretty laid back, friendly and um, quirky and we like it that way.
+Folks that live here are generally pretty laid back, friendly, and – well – quirky, and we like it that way.
 We take shrimping very seriously.
-So much so that we devoted an entire festival to it every April.
+So much so that we devote an entire festival to it every April.
 And, we love pirates.
 Especially the friendly ones that roam the island to this day thanks to the Fernandina Beach Pirates Club, a civic and charitable organization made up of “Amelia Island’s Goodwill Ambassadors to the World”.

-Cheers to mother nature, pretty towns, and quirky people.
+Cheers to mother nature, small towns, and quirky people.
 Come see us!